keymanapp/keyman/windows/src/desktop/help/start/configure_office.md

+---
-# How To - Set up MS Office for a Keyman Keyboard
+title: How To - Set up MS Office for a Keyman Keyboard
+---

 Keyman will automatically set up your Microsoft Office programs for best performance with most Keyman keyboards.
 However, you may need to